scality/Zenko/docs/docsource/Reference/introduction/index.rst

 Introduction
 ============

-The Zenko Enterprise application programming interface’s operations are explained and detailed herein, their parameters, responses, and errors.
+The Zenko application programming interface’s operations are explained and detailed herein, their parameters, responses, and errors.

 .. toctree::